 - The sale of the property can be forced where the owner has an outstanding debt to us, for example unpaid Council Tax or where we have had to carry out emergency repairs or boarding up to secure the property;

 - Enforcement notices to carry out repairs or secure the property, under a number of Acts or Parliament.

 Do you want to buy an empty home?

 If you have seen an empty home that you are interested in buying, you can find out who the owner is by carrying out a 'Find a property' search on the Land Registry website.
 There is a small fee to pay for this.
-If you are unable to find the current owner from the Land Registry information, you can contact the Private Sector Housing team, who can attempt to contact the owner on your behalf to let them know that you are interested in purchasing their property.
+If you are unable to find the current owner from the Land Registry information, you can contact the Housing Standards and Adaptations team, who will try to contact the owner on your behalf to let them know that you are interested in purchasing their property.
 Data protection restrictions prevent us from revealing owners' details directly to you.